franciscoafonso04/RCOM-Vault/REPORT.md

 ## Key Factors Affecting Efficiency

 1. **Frame Error Rate**
-   - Errors in BCC1 significantly impact efficiency, as they cause response timeouts, while BCC2 errors require only retransmissions.
-Higher frame error rate in BCC1 causes an exponential decline in efficiency, while BCC2 errors cause a linear decline.
+   - Errors detected in BCC1, which handle integrity checks, reduce efficiency dramatically as they trigger timeouts that halt transmission until acknowledgment.
+In contrast, errors in BCC2, which merely prompt retransmissions, cause efficiency to decline more gradually.
 2. **Propagation Delay**
-   - Increased propagation delay reduces efficiency exponentially due to longer transmission times for each frame and response.
+   - Extended propagation delays lead to longer response times and thus reduce overall efficiency, as each frame exchange consumes more time, amplifying the impact of each additional delay.
 3. **Frame Size**
-   - Larger frames improve efficiency by reducing the total number of frames sent, minimizing header overhead.
-Efficiency plateaus when frame size exceeds the file size.
+   - Larger frame sizes enhance efficiency by reducing the number of required frames, which lowers the frequency of header processing and minimizes protocol overhead.
+Efficiency gains level off when frame size exceeds the total data size, as further increases provide diminishing returns.
 4. **Baud Rate**
-   - Higher baud rates increase transmission speed but slightly reduce efficiency in Stop-and-Wait ARQ, as each frame’s transmission time also increases, limiting the protocol’s efficiency gains.
+   - While higher baud rates increase transmission speed, they do not proportionally increase efficiency due to the Stop & Wait mechanism, which inherently limits performance gains.
+Thus, efficiency remains largely unaffected by baud rate changes.

 ## Results Summary

-- BCC1 Errors cause the most significant efficiency reduction due to timeouts, while BCC2 Errors result in a linear decline.
+- BCC1 Errors lead to the most significant efficiency loss due to timeouts, contrasting with BCC2 Errors, which result in a more linear efficiency decline.
-- Higher Propagation Delays substantially reduce efficiency by prolonging frame exchanges.
+- Propagation Delays greatly impact efficiency by extending transmission times for each frame exchange.
-- Larger Frame Sizes improve efficiency, which levels off once frame size exceeds file size.
+- Larger Frame Sizes effectively improve efficiency by reducing overhead, with gains tapering off when frame size exceeds the data size.
-- Higher Baud Rates yield slight efficiency declines due to increased frame transmission time.
+- Higher Baud Rates increase transmission speed but have a minimal effect on efficiency in Stop & Wait, as protocol constraints limit performance scalability.

 # Conclusions